 VR&E Program/Process Overview

-If you are eligible for an evaluation under the Vocational Rehabilitation program, you must complete an application and meet with a Veterans Readiness Counselor (VRC).
+If you are eligible for an evaluation under the VR&E program, you must complete an application and meet with a veterans readiness counselor (VRC).
 If the VRC determines that an employment handicap exists as a result of a service-connected disability, you will be entitled to services.

 You and the VRC will then continue counseling to select a track of services and jointly develop a plan to address your rehabilitation and employment needs.